 Rice, vegetables, lentil, and pickle are the primary foods almost found in every teahouse.
 The most popular foods of the Everest region are yak steak, yak cheese, Dal Bhat, garlic soup, dumplings, and Nepalese special bread.
 The seafood-like fish is not found especially in the higher elevation zone.
 But it may be available in lower altitude places like Namche Bazaar.

 It’s a mountain area.
-So, your expectation may not meet on the subject of foods.
+So, your expectation may not meet on the subject of food.
 It means you may not get more verities.
-Most of the hotels serve cereal and the flour products like porridges, pancakes, and other items.
+Most of the hotels serve cereal and the flour products like porridge, pancakes, and other items.
 The meat and eggs are also available, but may not be fresh in every hotel.

 Is a permit required for going to Everest Base Camp Trek?

 Of course, you must have a permit card to go to the Everest base camp trek.
 Trekkers Information Management System card is another document required for trekking to EBC.
 It is called TIMs in short form.
 You can get both permit and TIMS cards from the travel agencies like Rising Adventure issued by Nepal Government.